brumster/EDTracker2/release/updatetool/readme.md

 RETRIEVING A LIST OF AVAILABLE IMAGES FOR FLASHING (-l)
 ==================================================
+** Deprecated - no longer works as edtracker website no longer available ** ** Use the flash from local file option detailed below instead           **

 Run the command with the -l option.
 Provided an internet connection is available, the tool will connect to the edtracker.org.uk website and retrieve a list of available images and display them.
 The tool then exits.